JarrydWannenburg/JarrydWannenburg/README.md

 **Skills:** R (tidyr, dyplr, ggplot2, lubridate), Tableau, Powerpoint

-**Background:** Placeholder

-**Description:** In this case study, I used bike sharing data over the last 12 months in Chicago to analyze and differentiate two user plans.
+**Description:** In this case study, I used bike sharing data spanning the last 12 months in Chicago to analyze and differentiate two user plans.
 I was then able to develop a series of visuals and recommendations based on those findings.

 ## Data Science